cherrypy/cherrypy/sphinx/source/progguide/static.rst

 -------------------------------------------

 Both the ``staticfile`` and ``staticdir`` tool allow you to specify the mime type of resources by their extension.
-Although internally CherryPy will most of the time guess the correct mime type (using the Python mimetypes module), there may be cases when you need to provide the content type values.
+Although internally CherryPy will most of the time guess the correct mime type (using the Python :mod:`mimetypes` module), there may be cases when you need to provide the content type values.
 You can do this via configuration arguments ``tools.staticdir.content_types`` and ``tools.staticfile.content_types``, as in the following example.